codevixens/20DaysOfCode/html-css/DayThree.md

 - The article must be well explanatory and contain code steps too.

 ### Nice to have (bonus points)
-- It would be nice if you can make a video recording of how to use the css-grid property
+- It would be nice if you can make a video recording of how to use the css-grid property and upload it to YouTube
 - It would be a bonus if you create a post on either twitter or LinkedIn about your day 3 task using the hashtag #Cdv20DaysOfCode

 ### Submitting Your Task
 - Link to the hashnode and medium article in the Codevixens Academy slack channel for 20DaysOfCode #Day3
 - Link to the social media post you made.. if any
+- Link to the video recording on YouTube.. if any